JRuedas/jruedas/README.md

 About me
 ---
-I'm a DevOps engineer living in Madrid.
-I'm intersted on DevOps, SRE, Cloud, and Software development.
+I'm a DevOps engineer from Madrid.
+I'm interested in DevOps, SRE, Cloud and software development.

 - 🔭 I’m currently working on improving my Python skills.
 - 🌱 I’m currently learning Python and Golang.